learntocloud/learn-to-cloud/phase5/README.md

 - [Cloud Security Breaches and Vulnerabilities: 2021 in Review](https://blog.christophetd.fr/cloud-security-breaches-and-vulnerabilities-2021-in-review/)

-I also recommend checking out [Securing DevOps: Security in the Cloud](https://www.manning.com/books/securing-devops) by [Julien Vehent](https://twitter.com/jvehent) which covers several of the core components for protecting the cloud infrastructure, loggin and detecting threats and so on.
+I also recommend checking out [Securing DevOps: Security in the Cloud](https://www.manning.com/books/securing-devops) by [Julien Vehent](https://twitter.com/jvehent) which covers several of the core components for protecting cloud infrastructure, logging, detecting threats and so on.
 It even has practical and visual aids that help in learning these concepts.

 Another book recommendation is [Practical Cloud Security: A Guide for Secure Design and Deployment](https://www.oreilly.com/library/view/practical-cloud-security/9781492037507/) by [Chris Dotson](https://www.linkedin.com/in/chris-dotson-6a9b55/).
 This book is a good complimentary resource to the previous book as it goes in-depth into various concepts, standards, frameworks and principles required for cloud security, and as the name implies, it is practical.